 There are currently almost four billion email users around the globe and, according to research by Campaign Monitor, 72% of them would prefer to receive marketing content by email.
 For the prudent marketer, this means that focussing on email marketing is very much still the way forward.

-Email marketing can be time consuming and can often fall by the wayside for a busy brand.
-If only there was a tool that could help…….oh, wait!
+Email marketing can be time-consuming and can often fall by the wayside for a busy brand.
+If only there was a tool that was easy to use and could help…….oh, wait!
 In 2020, there are of course lots of tools available to help you with your email marketing.
-For the last couple of months, I’ve been on a mission to try as many of them as possible and, today, I’m going to tell you about one of them, ConvertKit.
+For the last couple of months, I’ve been on a mission to try as many of them as possible and, in this review, I’m going to tell you about one of them, ConvertKit.

 What is ConvertKit?

 ConvertKit is an all singing, all dancing email marketing service created to help businesses to build audiences and improve conversions.
 Founded by Nathan Barry in 2013, ConvertKit has 49 members of staff across 40 cities with further expansion in the pipeline for the near future.

 Author, software designer and entrepreneur, Nathan Barry, began his ConvertKit journey by challenging himself to go from $0 to $60,000 in revenue in 180 days.